About Me

 My contact information is collected on a separate page.

-Research
+Selected Research

-My article “Adaptation, Violence, and Storytelling in The Last of Us,” on the video games and the HBO television series, has been accepted for publication in Games and Culture, pending minor revisions.
 In 2022 and 2023 I presented on these games at annual conferences of the Popular Culture Association.

 In August 2021 I contributed to and curated a theme week for In Media Res called “Transmedia Vikings.”
 In 2017 I published two articles on Mathieu Kassovitz’s film La Haine: